jennjoyce/learning-journal/DISCUSSION_02.md

 - Be sure to have *auto save* on for your text editor so you don't lose your work
 - Absolute paths begin with a / (forward slash)
 - The best code editor is the one that works for you and that you can understand how to use well

+### Advice for non techy people:

+- Understand your expectations:
+ * Delta V did me a * HUGE * favor by stating this (I'm paraphrasing): "This lab will take you 3 hours.
+You will not understand what you are doing while doing the lab portion of this assignment.
+Follow it all step by step, line by line.
+Ask for help if you need it."
+ * I was grateful for the idea of being ok with having no clue what I was doing or why.
+I know I'll get there.
+Knowing ahead of time that it was ok for me to be confused and for it to not makes sense was very helpful.
+- Ask for help.
+ * Teachers want to help students.
+Asking for help blesses everyone.
+You get to learn, they get to exercise their knowledge.